 “It was such a relief to know everything was okay and get a photo of our baby.
 At that point, you know it's real and it's happening.”Emma, mum of one

 It’s also worth asking your midwife about antenatal classes in your area.
 Your hospital or birth centre is likely to offer free NHS classes, in which they cover the birth, birth plans, breastfeeding and early days with your baby.

 Antenatal classes won't usually start until mid- to late pregnancy but they can get booked up quickly so it's worth signing up for them now.

 If you haven't yet been given a date for your booking appointment or scan, contact your doctor or midwife.

 Deciding where to give birth

-Your midwife may have explained the different options and the pros and cons of each during your booking appointment.
-The choices that you have will depend on where you live and whether you have any health complications.
-But remember, if you decide early on in your pregnancy where you would like to have your baby, you can always change your mind later.
+If you decide early on in your pregnancy where you would like to have your baby, you can change your mind later.

 Booked a check-up at the dentist yet?

 Pregnancy hormones can be unkind to teeth (and you’re more likely to suffer from bleeding gums) so you need to take extra care of both.
 Going to the dentist is free in pregnancy and for a year after your baby is born.
 Don’t forget your exemption card.